Instantly

 as long

-to start poking around at them.
-These rays are rated as an aggressive
+them.
+These rays are rated as an aggressive species by the aquarium

 Blue